 Members of our faculty are people of excellence, both personally and professionally; all staff members are screened to assess lifestyle, knowledge, and teaching skills.

 Teachers are required to have a college background and experience with children.
 We employ those who show enthusiasm, creativity, kindness, and professionalism.

 Head of School

 Fr.
 Patterson (B.A.
 Trinity College; M. A. R. Trinity Evangelical Divinity School) has been the Rector of St. Mark’s Church since 2011.
-In 2013 he founded St. Mark’s Classical Academy and served as Headmaster until 2018.
+In 2013 he and his wife (Sara) founded St. Mark’s Classical Academy.
 Prior to coming to St. Mark's Church, Fr.
 Patterson planted a church in North Carolina, after having served as an Associate Rector in Southampton for 7 years.
 In the diocese, he is the chairman of the Christian Education Committee, a member of the Standing Committee, Nominations Committee, and the Bishop’s Youth Advisory Council, and also a board member of the Anglican Schools Association.
 He was a board member of the Anglican Foundation and for 5 years served as the Executive Director of the Prayerbook Society, USA.
 Hobbies include reading, fly-fishing, iconography, photography, travel, and playing catch with his son.
 Fr.
 Patterson and his wife reside in Jenkintown with their son.

 School Administrator & Pre-Kindergarten Teacher